-CA and CSA equipment shall be dedicated to administering a PKI.
+CA and CSA equipment, including the hypervisor and the underlying hardware in a VME, shall be dedicated to administering a PKI.
 The configuration of CA and CSA systems, as well as any modifications and upgrades, shall be documented.
 CA and CSA systems shall not have installed applications or component software that are not part of CA or CSA configurations.
 They shall have a capability installed and operating to detect unauthorized modifications to CA and CSA systems software or configurations.